rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 Evaluating Elemental Spectra
 ============================

-To evaluate an elemental specific intensity spectrum, MSG mdoels the dependence of :math:`\intsy` on each of its three arguments as follows:
+To evaluate an elemental specific intensity spectrum, MSG models the dependence of :math:`\intsy` on each of its three arguments as follows:

 * Wavelength dependence is represented using piecewise-constant